PaloAltoNetworks/terraform-best-practices/README.md

           # Output variable snippet:

           output "virtual_network_ids" {
-            description = "The IDs of the created Virtual Network." value = {
+            description = "The identifiers of the created Virtual Networks." value = {
               for k, v in azurerm_network_security_group.this : k => v.id
             }